Intelligent resource allocation in wireless networks via deep reinforcement learning: Methodology

 \subsubsection{Scalability and Complexity Analysis}

 The agent must select a joint action vector $a_t = (p_1, \dots, p_N)$.
-With $M=4$ discrete power levels, the size of the action space is $|\mathcal{A}| = M^N$.
-For $N=3$, $|\mathcal{A}| = 64$, which is computationally manageable.
-However, the action space grows exponentially with $N$, which is a known scalability limitation of centralized DQN approaches.
-For the scope of this study ($N=3$), the centralized approach is sufficient, but larger systems would require Multi-Agent RL (MARL) or factorized action spaces.
+With $M=4$ discrete power levels, the size of the action space is $|\mathcal{A}| = M^N$: $64$ for $N=3$ and $1024$ for $N=5$.
+The action space grows exponentially with $N$, which is the standard scalability limitation of centralized DQN.
+Both configurations tested here are within reach of a centralized DQN; larger systems would require Multi-Agent RL (MARL)~\cite{nasir2019multiagent} or factorized action spaces.